stocnet/MoNAn/README.md

 # Example

-This script runs a simple example with the data from the MoNAn package.
+The following outlines a simple example with synthetic data stored in the MoNAn package.

 ``` r
 library(MoNAn)